Human trafficking in Fiji: Prosecution (2009)

-Protection
+Protection (2009)

 The Government of Fiji began to improve its efforts to protect trafficking victims over the last year.
 Due to severe resource constraints, the government primarily relied on NGOs or international organizations to provide most protective services to victims.
 The government did not identify any trafficking victims during the year.
 Law enforcement, immigration, and social service agencies did not develop or use formal procedures to proactively identify victims of trafficking among vulnerable populations with which they had contact, such as women and girls in prostitution and illegal immigrants.
 The government did not operate any victim care facilities specifically for trafficking victims, but provided limited services to child sex trafficking victims at shelters for child victims of any crime or abuse.
 Courts granted custody of child victims to the Department of Social Welfare, which operates four homes, with separate facilities for boys and girls.
 At present, however, both child victims of sexual abuse and accused child offenders are placed in the home for boys.

 The government provided no shelter facilities for adult trafficking victims, and it did not refer possible adult trafficking victims to shelters and drop-in centers run by NGOs for assistance.
 One NGO provided assistance to seven victims of human trafficking.
 Authorities undertook no investigation into the circumstances of suspected victims of trafficking and deported five Chinese women arrested for engaging in prostitution in August 2009.
 Anti-trafficking laws include provisions to ensure that sex trafficking victims are not penalized for unlawful acts committed as a direct result of their being trafficked.
 The new Crimes Decree contains significant protection provisions for children, making it an offense to buy, hire, or otherwise obtain possession of any child under the age of 18 years with the intent that the minor shall at any age be employed or used for the purpose of exploitation, and authorizing the court to divest authority from a parent or guardian over a minor under 21 years if the court believes the parent or guardian is responsible for the seduction, prostitution or unlawful detention of that minor.